 19. Eligibility is reviewed to see if the customer qualifies for any other MA program.
 Age 22 ALTCS SSI-MAO MSP FTW The Student Earned Income exclusion stops the month after the student turns age 22.
 The exclusion is removed and eligibility is reviewed to determine the effect.
 Stopping the Student Earned Income exclusion increases the customer's counted income when: The customer is the student, and more earnings are counted; The customer's child is the student, gets a lower Child Allocation; or The customer's parent is the student, and more income is deemed to the customer from the parent.
 The increased income may cause a higher premium or Share of Cost, or the customer may no longer qualify for the current MA program.
-When the customer is no longer eligible for the current MA program, eligibility is reviewed to see if the customer can qualify for any other MA program.
+When the customer is no longer eligible for the current MA program.
 Age 26 ΥΑΤΙ Coverage under the Young Adult Transitional Insurance (YATI) program stops the month after the customer turns age 26.
 Eligibility is reviewed to see if the customer qualifies for any other MA program.